Diljit22/optpricing/CONTRIBUTING.md

-# Contributing to QuantFin
+# Contributing to optpricing

-Thank you for your interest in improving QuantFin!
+Thank you for your interest in improving optpricing!
 Even though this is a small project, contributions are welcome—bug reports, documentation fixes, or new feature suggestions.

 ## Getting Started